ExpressLRS/Docs/docs/quick-start/receivers/iflight2400.md

 ![iFlight SMD](../../assets/images/iFlight-2400smd.png)
 </figure>

-The image above show the receiver pinouts and their connections.
-As we're dealing with UART connection, Rx on receiver goes to a TX pad in the FC, and Tx on Receiver goes to an uninverted Rx pad on the FC.
+The images above show the receiver pinouts and their connections.
+As we're dealing with UART connection, Rx on receiver goes to a TX pad on the FC, and Tx on the receiver goes to an uninverted Rx pad on the FC.

 There are Flight Controllers that put their Receiver UART's RX pads Low, which in turn, puts the ESP-based (e.g. EP1 and EP2) receivers to Bootloader mode unintentionally.
 One remedy is to wire them into a different UART, or wire a pull-up resistor (300-1k ohm) between the Rx pad of the FC and a 3.3v or 5v pad, as shown below.